 Download Windows Movie Maker

-2. Microsoft Photos
+2. Microsoft Video Editor

 - Simple to use and minimal UI

-- Inability to add music
+- Inbuilt transitions to add between videos

 Download Microsoft Photos